 How do you keep bees away from your hummingbird feeders?

 Almost everyone who feeds hummingbirds has had to deal with bees competing for the delicious nectar.
-Yellow jackets, wasps, and hornets are especially frustrating when the feeders are close to your house because then these insects are more likely to bother or even sting you!
+Yellow jackets, wasps, and hornets are especially frustrating because these insects are likely to bother or sting you!

 Not to mention that a feeder full of wasps will prevent hummingbirds.

 But don’t worry, many hummingbird enthusiasts have gone to war with bees before and won.
-During these battles, many proven tips and techniques have been discovered that prevent them from taking over your nectar feeders.
+During these battles, many proven tips and techniques have been discovered that prevent them from taking over nectar feeders.

 Today, you are going to learn 7 tips you can use immediately!